 What Perpetual Acceleration Means to Geospatial Data

 In a recent article, “Why We Focus On Spatial Data Science”, we discussed, well, just what it was in the title.
 However, there is one subject in particular that we felt was vast enough that it deserved to have a blog of its own: Perpetual Acceleration.
 Perpetual Acceleration, at its most basic form, is basically the constant progression of a concept, such as spatial data.
 In our previous blog, we talked about how spatial data was rapidly growing in importance.
 Its growth is accelerating.
-We are seeing other technological capabilities, like spatial data, progressing at an amazing rate.
+Furthermore, we are seeing other technological capabilities, like spatial data, progressing at an amazing rate.

 Accelerating Forward, Really Fast